 - juice from 1 lime

-- salt to taste
+- kosher salt to taste

+- Meanwhile, in a large saucepan, heat 2 teaspoons olive oil over medium heat.
+When it is hot, add the minced garlic and sauté for about 1 minute, until fragrant.
 Add the can of black beans with liquid.
 Bring the mixture to a boil and then reduce to a simmer.
-Add cumin, salt, and oregano, and simmer for 10 minutes.
+Add cumin, salt and oregano and simmer for 10 minutes.

-Spoon about 2-3 tablespoons of the filling down the center of a tortilla.
+- Spoon about 2-3 Tablespoons of the filling down the center of a tortilla.
 Roll up tightly and place on a large greased baking sheet (I used the same one I baked the sweet potatoes on).
 Continue with the rest of the tortillas.

-Bake at 425 for about 15-17 minutes, or until they are brown and crispy.
+- Spray each taquito generously with olive oil and sprinkle with salt.
+Bake at 425°F for about 15-17 minutes, or until they are brown and crispy.